List of Pakistan Test cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Pakistan's Javed Miandad, finished his Test career with an average of 52.57.
 The next closest Pakistani to him is Mohammad Yousuf who retired in 2012 with an average of 52.29.

 Highest Average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

-Sachin Tendulkar of India has score the most half-centuries in Test cricket with 68.
+Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
 He is followed by the West Indies' Shivnarine Chanderpaul on 66, Pakistan's Inzamam-ul-Haq has 46 fifties to his name.

 Most Test centuries

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in Test cricket with 51.
 South Africa's Jacques Kallis is next on 45 and Ponting with 41 hundreds is in third.
 Younis Khan is the highest century-maker for Pakistan.